rygent/Elvia/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in Elvia's codebase please report it immediately.
-If you deem the vulnerability exploitable by Elvia's users in any shape or form please join the [Support Server][discord server].
+If you find a vulnerability in Aviana's codebase please report it immediately.
+If you deem the vulnerability exploitable by Aviana's users in any shape or form please join the [Support Server][discord server].
 In case the vulnerability is not exploitable you are free to either:

 -   Use the GitHub issue tracker to report the issue